GiNgesIo/semTools-Measurement-Invariance/README.md

 # semTools Measurement Invariance
-This is an example to get the deprecated semTools Measurement Invariance output back running.
-The R script contains a reproducible example of the new approach using the Holzinger and Swineford (1939) dataset.
+## This is an example to get the deprecated semTools Measurement Invariance output back.

+## The R script contains a reproducible example of the new approach using the Holzinger and Swineford (1939) dataset.

 In the good old days semTools used to have this simple function for Measurement Invariance:
 ```